How To Minimise The Risk of Someone Hacking Your Website – Updated 2021

 Share This Post

-If you are accessing your site remotely, you may wish to address your facilitating supplier to ensure they have a system in place to guarantee your information security, ask what systems they have in place and double check you are protected from all types of threats.
+If you are accessing your business website remotely, you may wish to address your facilitating supplier to ensure they have a system in place to guarantee your information security, ask what systems they have in place and double check you are protected from all types of threats.

-As you can see using our live map from our sister company daily cyber attacks are a real thing, with a hacker attack averaging every 39 seconds, not to mention 43% of cyber attacks only target small businesses.
-Using today’s figures, the average cost of a data breach in 2021 is also looking to reach 150million.
+As you can see using our live map daily cyber attacks are a real thing, with a hacker attack averaging every 39 seconds, not to mention 43% of cyber attacks only target small businesses.
+Using today’s figures, the average cost of a data breach in 2020 is also looking to reach 150million.

-So as you can see protecting your business should be the top priority, below I have written some basic steps to make it harder for someone hacking your website:
+So as you can see protecting your business should be the top priority, I have written some basic steps to make it harder when it comes to someone hacking your website:

 Basic Security Steps

-Ensure servers are running the most recent security patches along with releases.
-Keep running virus, malware and rootkit protection on the entirety of your gadgets and servers daily if you want your business website virus free.
+Ensure the majority of the servers are running the most recent security patches along with releases.
+Keep running virus, malware and rootkit protection on the entirety of your gadgets and servers to protect your website for hackers.

 We are as of now utilizing SSL on all our sites to keep our correspondences secure and private.
 All our hosting plans come with SSL as standard, we do not charge extra per year for each SSL, they are FREE with every hosting or website package.